ocaml/dune/doc/tests.rst

 .. code:: bash

-          $ jbuilder promote
+          $ dune promote

-You can also make Jbuilder automatically accept the correction after running the tests by typing:
+You can also make dune automatically accept the correction after running the tests by typing:

 .. code:: bash

-          $ jbuilder runtest --auto-promote
+          $ dune runtest --auto-promote

 Finally, some editor integration is possible to make the editor do the promotion and make the workflow even smoother.